dje-dev/Ceres/README.md

 *  a flexible, modular and efficient software library with an exposed API to facilitate research in computer chess
 *  a set of [integrated tools](Commands.md) for chess research (e.g for position analysis, suite testing, tournament manager)

-The Ceres MCTS engine is a novel implementation written in C# for the Microsoft .NET 5 framework.
-This system comprises about 50,000 lines of source in 400 source code files, developed as a way to try to make something good come of COVID confinement.
+The Ceres MCTS engine is a novel implementation written in C# for the Microsoft .NET framework.
+This system comprises about 80,000 lines of source in 500 source code files, developed as a way to try to make something good come of COVID confinement.
 The underlying neural networks (and backend code to execute them) and backend code are currently mostly borrowed from the [LeelaChessZero project](https://lczero.org) via a "plug-in" architecture.

 It is important to acknowledge that this project stands "on the shoulders of giants" - the pioneers in the field such as DeepMind with their AlphaZero project and the ongoing Leela Chess Zero project.
+In some cases significant sections of code are largely based upon (transliterated from) other open source projects such as Fathom (for tablebase access) or Leela Chess Zero (CUDA backend logic).

-Although several fine open source implementations of MCTS engines are currently available, this project is hoped to provide four important benefits:
+Although several fine open source implementations of MCTS engines are currently available, this project is hoped to provide several important benefits:
-* greatly reduce the current "CPU bottleneck" which prevents engines from full utilizing modern high-end GPU hardware
+* enhanced search speed, particularly on computers with multiple fast GPUs
-* offer a comprehensive API for chess research, rather than a narrow focus on a UCI engine
+* a comprehensive API for chess research, rather than a narrow focus on a UCI engine
-* offer an integrated set of tools (such as suite or tournament management) which simplify and accelerate testing of new research ideas
+* an integrated set of tools (such as suite or tournament management) which simplify and accelerate testing of new research ideas
-* utilize a modern programming language with features such as automatic garbage collections and development environments that provide edit/compile/debug inner loops which are almost instantaneous
+* an implementation using a modern programming language with features such as automatic garbage collections and development environments that provide edit/compile/debug inner loops which are almost instantaneous
+* a convenient testbed for implemneting and evaluating potential new algorithmic innovations

-## Caveats
+## State of Development

-In its first beta release, Ceres software and hardware requirements are fairly restrictive (Windows operating system, processors with AVX, and NVIDIA GPUs).
-Currently the installation and configuration burden is fairly significant and only suggested for hardcore enthusiasts with substantial computer expertise.

-Initial testing suggests Ceres play quality is already highly competitive with other MCTS chess engine implementations.
-However these results await independent verification and could quite possibly be flawed and/or not representative of typical hardware or playing conditions.

-The robustness and completeness of the ancillary API and features such as suite and tournament testing are considered of approximately beta test quality.
-However the robustness and completeness of the core UCI engine is considered near or at production quality, having been subjected to several months of nearly continuous testing with Cutechess, Arena, and other tools.
-The primary limitation in this regard is limited customizability from the UCI interface (currently no support of set option commands).
+Ceres was first released at the end of 2020 is still relatively early in its development.
+Support for the neural network backend is current limited to CUDA-capable GPUs.

+During 2020 numerous significant enhancments were made, including:
+* added support for Linux operating system
+* implemented the CUDA backend directly in C# (using transliteration and enhancement to the LC0 backend code, including of the CUDA graphs feature for reduced inference latency)
+* implemented C# tablebase probing logic (via a transliteration of the Fathom project code)
+* added numerous algorithmic enhancements such as sibling blending and uncertainty boosting
+* significantly improved CPU and memory efficiency, especially for very large searches

+Ceres playing strength is currently competitive with top chess engines such as Leela Chess Zero and Stockfish, depending of course considerably upon the particular types of hardware (CPU and GPU) available for each engine.

 ## Ceres Software Architecture